byebyebryan/byebyebryan.github.io/cubey.md

 Eulerian fluid simulation using compute shaders.

 Rendering is done via simple fixed-steps ray marching.
-The volumetric lighting effect is a result of a second opacity/shadow volume.
+The volumetric lighting effect is a result of a second shadow volume.

 Tips:
 - A higher order advection method (for example Mac-Cormack instead of Euler) improved quality of the simulation considerably.